How small business owners can save time and money

 Know your cash flow

-Funds don’t always surge like Niagara Falls; nearly 80 per cent of Australian small-to-medium businesses experience cash-flow problems, according to research commissioned by CommBank.
-But small tweaks—such as using business credit wisely and applying for grants—can help prevent the tap from drying up altogether.
+Many small-to-medium businesses experience cash-flow problems but small tweaks can help prevent the tap from drying up altogether.
 “For those in the warehousing and retail space, it’s important to focus on inventory,” says Johnston.
 “Ensure stock moves quickly so that cash comes back in the door soon after it’s been spent—rather than waiting months to be paid by customers.”
 On the flipside, you can negotiate for longer payment terms with your suppliers, which is not the same as delaying paying bills (that’s just rude).

 Market smarter not harder